Last Updated on: 30th October 2025, 08:51 am

 ToggleWhat is bruxism in children?

 Bruxism is the habit of clenching or grinding teeth without realizing it.
-Many people think it only happens to adults under stress, but children can also experience it.
+Many people think it only happens to adults under stress, but children also experience it.
 In fact, studies show that up to 20% of kids worldwide may grind their teeth at some point.

-Bruxism in children can be occasional or constant.
+Of note, bruxism in children can be occasional or constant.

 What is the difference between occasional tooth grinding and ongoing childhood bruxism?